Stein's method in high dimensions with applications: Introduction

 Of particular interest is the case where $Z$ is a Gaussian vector having the same (or a similar) covariance structure as $X$, and probably the most prominent occurrence of such universality is the central limit theorem.
 If $X$ is a random vector, such that the $X_i$ are independent of each other, centred and scaled such that $\sum_i \Var X_i = 1$, and $Z$ is a centred Gaussian vector with uncorrelated coordinates having the same variances as those of $X$, then it is well known that \eq{1} is small for functions of the form \ben h(x) = g\bbbklr{\sum_{i=1}^n x_i}, \ee where $g:\IR\to\IR$ is not too irregular.
 A common heuristic says that the central limit theorem will also hold if independence is replaced by some form of ``weak'' dependence, and, furthermore, it can be expected that in many cases \eq{1} will be small for more general functions than \eq{2}.
 Thus, in terms of dropping independence and considering more general functions than \eq{2}, universality often can be observed beyond the standard setting of the central limit theorem.

-Even if the vector $X$ is such that $\sum_i^n X_i$ does not satisfy the central limit theorem, we can consider \eq{1} for functions more general than~\eq{2}.
-Let, for example, $X_i$ be the number of balls that end up in the $i$th urn, when a fixed number of balls $m$ is distributed independently among $n$ urns.
-Clearly, $\sum_i X_i = m$ and hence the sum does not satisfy a central limit theorem.
-As we shall see, it is nevertheless possible to give informative bounds on \eq{1} in this case.
+Even if the vector $X$ is such that $\sum_i X_i$ does not satisfy the central limit theorem, we can consider \eq{1} for functions more general than~\eq{2}.
+Let, for example, $\xi_i$ be the number of balls that end up in the $i$th urn, when a fixed number of balls $m$ is distributed independently among $n$ urns.
+Clearly, $\sum_i \xi_i = m$, respectively, $\sum_i X_i = 0$ if the $X_i$ are the centered and properly scaled $\xi_i$.
+Although these sums do not satisfy a central limit theorem, it is nevertheless possible to give informative bounds on \eq{1}. \cite{Dembo1996} and \cite{Chen2010b} considered, for example, functions of the form $h(x) = g(\sum_{i} \phi(x_i))$ for fixed functions $g$ and $\phi$, where $\phi$ is non-linear.
+For other, non-trivial choices of $h$ we refer to Sections~\ref{sec6} and~\ref{sec7}.

 Over the last decades, Stein's method has proved to be a very robust method to obtain explicit bounds for univariate and multivariate distributional approximations in cases where $X$ exhibits non-trivial dependencies which are not of martingale type, but more combinatorial in flavour.
-Although Stein's method for the multivariate normal distribution has been successfully implemented in many places (see \cite{Reinert2009} and references therein), the dependence on the dimension of the results obtained so far may give the impression that the method is not suitable if the dimension grows linearly with the size of the problem.
+Although Stein's method for the multivariate normal distribution has been successfully implemented in many places (see \cite{Meckes2009} and \cite{Reinert2009} and references therein), the dependence on the dimension of the results obtained so far may give the impression that the method is not suitable if the dimension grows linearly with the size of the problem.
 Indeed, this high-dimensional case has remained untackled until now.
 The purpose of this article is to close this gap.